MysteriousJ/Joystick-Input-Examples/README.md

 ### XInput
 XInput is simple API similar to multimedia joystick.
 It only works with XBox controllers, but makes getting controller state and setting rumble nice and easy.

 XInputGetState() has been known to cause a several milisecond hang when trying to access nonexistant devices, for example, asking for player 2 input when only one controller is plugged in.
 You'll probably want to query which controller indices are available once, and only get regular updates from devices you know are connected.
-See the [Detecting Device Changes](#Detecting Device Changes) section for more details.
+See the [Detecting Device Changes](#detecting-device-changes) section for more details.

 ### Files
 You can interact with a device by opening it with `CreateFile()`.
 This gives you maximum control over the device; you just have to know what bytes to use.
 It's straightforward way to communicate with popular devices that are worth your time to hard code.
 This method is used to set rumble and light bar color on PS4 controllers in the `combined` example.

+If WriteFile is used in PS4 bluetooth, it will send packets similar to wired mode, but only containing HID standard data.

+Use the size of the input report to determine if a dualshock 4 is wired or bluetooth. the first byte of a wireless report should be 0x11, but may be different if it was misconfigured by your application or another.

 ### Libraries

 #### SDL
 The most popular joystick libraries are SDL's Joystick and Game Controller interfaces.
 Joystick provides generic button, axis, and hat data.
-Game Controller referes to inputs in terms of an xbox controller, giving uniform semantics to all kinds of controllers (see [Controller Database section](#Controller Database)).
+Game Controller referes to inputs in terms of an xbox controller, giving uniform semantics to all kinds of controllers (see [Controller Database section](#controller-database)).
 #### Steam
 The Steam API provides joystick support with action mapping, rumble, and LED control, among other features.
 It's probably best to use this API when shipping your game on Steam for constistent user experience (though you'll still need other options if your game is available elsewhere).